Spoilered Rotten!! (We know everybody dies in this one.)

-- Luke Skywalker: over the course of the Star Wars Universe, we see (though not told in chronological order) Luke Skywalker being born near the end of Revenge of the Sith, and revisited in the rest of the films until we see his death at the end of The Last Jedi.
-Princess Leia (born at the same time) is close to being another character in this category, being shown from birth to old age (and having outlived the actress who played the character).
+- Luke Skywalker: over the course of the Star Wars Saga, we see (though not told in chronological order) Luke Skywalker being born near the end of Revenge of the Sith, and revisited in the rest of the films until we see his death at the end of The Last Jedi.
+His twin sister Princess Leia is close to being another character in this category, being shown from birth to old age (and having outlived the actress who played the character).
 As of The Rise of Skywalker, Leia's death — in a similar fashion to her twin brother, nonetheless — has made her another example of this trope.

 - James T. Kirk: although not all appearing in the same time stream, we see Kirk born at the beginning of Star Trek (2009), revisit him at various points in his youth and throughout most of his adult life, and then see him die (in action, but elderly in years) at the end of Star Trek: Generations.

 - Michael Corleone: In The Godfather series, Michael is shown as an infant in the early flashback sequences of The Godfather Part II, and in old age and death in The Godfather Part III.
 His brother Fredo Corleone is similarly shown as an infant — but doesn't exactly live to die of old age.